krb5/krb5/doc/admin/conf_files/kdc_conf.rst

     be specified multiple times.

 **pkinit_dh_min_bits**
-    Specifies the minimum number of bits the KDC is willing to accept for a client's Diffie-Hellman key.
+    Specifies the minimum strength of Diffie-Hellman group the KDC is willing to accept for key exchange.
+Valid values in order of increasing strength are 1024, 2048, P-256, 4096, P-384, and P-521.
     The default is 2048.
+(P-256, P-384, and P-521 are new in release
+    1.22.)

 **pkinit_allow_upn**
     Specifies that the KDC is willing to accept client certificates